 WPP 394 (Writing Proficiency Seminar) is a junior-level writing seminar that allows eligible students to demonstrate their writing proficiency according to the criteria established by Ball State University's Writing Proficiency Program.

-During each 3-week Seminar, students work with an instructor who provides intensive writing instruction and helps students prepare an outline that may be used to write a timed-writing essay.
+During each 3-week Seminar, students work with an instructor who provides intensive writing instruction and helps students prepare an outline or rough draft that may be used to write a timed-writing essay.
 Like the essays of WPP392 (Writing Proficiency Exam), the WPP394 time-writing essay is assessed holistically by a team of readers and receives a grade of CR or NC.